ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Artefact Validations
 ====================

 To ensure the guidelines and policies described in this Developer Portal are followed for a consistent, compliant and robust artefact management, there are series of automated validations in place.
-If the artefacts fails the validations, then it is quarantined and the result of the validations are reported back to the developers in a newly created Merge Request and assigned to the developer who triggered the pipeline job that pushed the artefact.
+If an artefact fails the validations, then it is quarantined and the result of the validations are reported back to the developers in a newly created Merge Request.
+This Merge Request is assigned to the developer who triggered the pipeline job that pushed the artefact.
-The Merge Request title includes the name and version of the artefact and a table compsed of all failing validations and how to mitigate them are given in the MR description.
+The Merge Request title includes the name and version of the artefact and a table composed of the failed validations and instructions on how to mitigate them are given in the MR description.

-Each validation has a brief description that explains what it does and a mitigation/explanation (depending on validation type) which gives detailed information about the artefact and how to fix it or explains its findings more.
+Each validation has a brief description that explains what it does with a mitigation or explanation (depending on validation type).
+This gives detailed information about the artefact and how to fix the issue or provides further explaination of the findings.

-All the information listed in this page is used in the artefact validation, i.e. All artefacts are validated against `Artefact Naming`_, `Versioning`_ and `Metadata`_ and they are quarantined if they are not compliant.
+All the information listed on this page is used in the artefact validation, i.e. All artefacts are validated against `Artefact Naming`_, `Versioning`_ and `Metadata`_ and they are quarantined if they are not compliant.

 Deploying Artefacts
 ===================